xiaolaba/Cyclocomputer-CC-PA100W-weak-signal-and-clone-possible/README.md

 ![mimic_19KHZ_OOK.jpg](mimic_19KHZ_OOK.jpg)
 .

 Quickly turning on/off of a coil, it radiates RF signal, in reversed way, a coil will detects RF signal when the magnetic field has changed or collapsion.
-Transistor Q1 (2N3904) is acting a switch for coil and on/off.
-Diode D1 is protecting Q1 from damage by coil & high voltaged generated.
+Transistor Q1 (2N3904) is acting as switch for coil and on/off.
+Diode D1 is protecting Q1 away from damage by coil & high voltaged generated.
 On board LED of Arduino Nano (pin# D13) is blinkg when coil is in action.

 ###    2. build the "wheeling" jig, trigger original RF transmitter, pretending biking